 Database Access

-mysql -u root -p # interactive login
+mysql -u root -p

-mysql -u root -p'password' -e "show databases;" # one-liner
+mysql -u root -p'password' -e "show databases;"

 mysql -u root -p -h 10.10.10.1 # remote connection

-# MySQL useful commands
+# MySQL — useful commands once inside

 show databases;